Thinking of Getting Veneers? Here’s What You Need to Know

 Tell Me More About The Process

 In the first visit, tooth enamel is drilled and roughened to prep it for veneers.
 An impression will be taken and sent to the ceramist while temporary veneers are placed.
-This allows you to see what the finished product would look like, and your dentist will make any adjustments.
+It allows you to see what the finished product would look like, and your dentist will make any adjustments.
 The ceramist will create porcelain veneers based on the impressions and your feedback.

 What is The Healing Process Like?